 Meth Abuse Statistics

-According to the latest data provided by the Substance Abuse and Mental Health Services Administration (PDF) (SAMHSA):
+According to the latest data provided by the Substance Abuse And Mental Health Services Administration (SAMHSA):

 - In 2017, 14.7 million individuals reported some lifetime use of meth.

-- In 2017, 1.6 million individuals reported using meth within the year before the survey.
+- In 2017, 1.6 million individuals reported using meth within the year prior to the survey.

 The Effects of Meth Abuse